muXxer/rock64-docker-iota-fullnode/README.md

 # rock64-docker-iota-fullnode

 This repository contains the `docker-compose.yml` for IOTA IRI on ROCK64 including Nelson.cli, Nelson.gui and Field.cli.<br>
-The Dockerfiles used to build the included containers can be found [here](https://github.com/muXxer/rock64-docker-iota-fullnode-dockerfiles).

 ## Table of contents
 - [rock64-docker-iota-fullnode](#rock64-docker-iota-fullnode)